Vibrant Community Program

 Guiding Principles and Project Evaluation

-Projects will be evaluated on a number of criteria to assess their financial feasibility and community impact.
+Projects will be evaluated on several criteria to assess their financial feasibility and community impact.
 To be considered for support, applicants are asked to share project details with JobsOhio for initial vetting prior to completing a full application.

 Key Evaluation Criteria